1963 Swedish speedway season: Team Championship

 Getingarna won division 1 and were declared the winners of the Swedish Speedway Team Championship for the second time.
 The Getingarna team contained Göte Nordin and Bengt Jansson.

-With 18 teams declaring their intention to compete for the 1962 season it was decided to form four divisions.
+With 18 teams declaring their intention to compete for the 1963 season it was decided to form four divisions.

-Örnarna won the secon division, while Filbyterna and Dackarna B won the third division north and south respectively.
+Örnarna won the second division, while Filbyterna and Dackarna B won the third division north and south respectively.